 Two excruciating years later, despite my fear and a world of pushback, I finally walked away from medicine.

-Now I’m a teacher to talented executives.
+Now I’m a teacher to talented executives and healers.
 I help them get what they want in life.
 And I teach in a way that’s true to me.
 I found my way out of a successful but constraining role and into doing work that serves others, brings me joy and allows me to continuously create and expand.
 In turn, I teach my clients to create fulfilling work roles for themselves.